Why look at removing greenhouse gases from the atmosphere?

 At the Virgin Earth Challenge we tend to use Carbon Removal, and Greenhouse Gas Removal (“GGR“).

-We will continue to monitor developments in the space and look at new breakthroughs if we become aware of them.
-Rather than publicly opening the competition again, we may personally invite new work to enter the Virgin Earth Challenge.
-Of course, any new entry will have to pass the same strict, rigorous analysis as our current finalists.
+Since announcing the finalists, we have continued to monitor developments in the space and look at new breakthroughs when we became aware of them.
+We also invited any new work which showed promise to enter the Virgin Earth Challenge.
+Any new entry had to pass the same strict, rigorous analysis as the current finalists.

 How far off a winner are we?

 Just to get this far is an incredible achievement.
 When we identified the finalists, we believed they had a strong chance of winning as they moved forward.
 All of them have continued to work to prove they can unequivocally deliver scalable, sustainable greenhouse gas removal in the real world.

 This site (especially the news section) will keep you informed of how they’re all doing, as well as sharing news from the broader GHG-removal sector.

 If you like the leading entrants so much, why don’t you invest in them?

 The Virgin Earth Challenge is an innovation competition, not an investment fund.
 In fact, the rules of VEC prohibit an entrant from having any involvement with Virgin or one of the Judges, as there could be a conflict of interest.

 Our solution doesn’t remove greenhouse gases from the atmosphere but it cuts emissions in the first place.
 Why couldn’t we enter?

 We totally appreciate your perspective, but that isn’t the scope of the Virgin Earth Challenge.

 Check out our links page for other initiatives you might be able to get involved with. [click here]

 We signed up to your Terms and Conditions but no longer want to be bound by them, what can we do?

 The rules of the Virgin Earth Challenge are designed to protect the entrants and us.